Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-The original Bill & Coo property, opened 2004 on the Megali Ammos hillside facing west across the bay toward Delos — 36 suites, adults-only, an infinity pool that's been on every Mykonian best-of list for two decades.
+The original Bill & Coo property, on the Megali Ammos hillside facing west across the bay toward Delos — 32 suites and three villas, an infinity pool that's been on Mykonian best-of lists for years.
 Leading Hotels of the World member; the property that built the Bill & Coo brand.
 The Bill & Coo group also runs The Coast (the larger, newer property on Agios Ioannis) — this is the smaller, more contained original.

 What it's known for